UBC-MDS/samplingsimulatorr/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the samplingsimulatorpy project is released with [this Contributor Code of Conduct](CONDUCT.md).
+Please note that the samplingsimulatorr project is released with [this Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project you agree to abide by its terms.